How to run

 --output.

-vast execution local run [OPTIONS]
+vast exec local run [OPTIONS]

 Options